metablaster/WindowsFirewallRuleset/docs/README.md

     - Temporarily open outbound firewall in GPO or [Disable Firewall](DisableFirewall.md)
     - Troubleshoot problems: [Network troubleshooting detailed guide](NetworkTroubleshooting.md)
     - You can [Reset Firewall to previous state](ResetFirewall.md)
-    - Take a look into `Docs` directory for more troubleshooting options and documentation
+    - Take a look into `docs` directory for more troubleshooting options and documentation

 17. As a prerequisite to deploy firewall, some system services have been started and set to automatic start, inside `Logs` directory you'll find `Services_DATE.log` to help you restore these